-Upon recommendation of the Chief of Staff, the President & CEO may grant temporary Privileges on a case-by-case basis in the following circumstances:
+Upon recommendation of the Chief of Staff, (or in the absence of the Chief of Staff, the Chief of Staff Elect or Immediate Past Chief of Staff), the CEO may grant temporary Privileges on a case-by-case basis in the following circumstances:

-a) Pendency of a Completed Application.
-To an applicant for new Privileges but only after: receipt of a completed application; consultation with the Director of the applicable Department; verification of the qualifications required by the Bylaws relating to current licensure, competency and relevant professional education, training and experience; DEA controlled substances registration; adequate professional liability insurance; completion of National Practitioner Data Bank queries; a fully positive written reference specific to the Practitioner's current competence for the Privileges being requested from a responsible medical staff authority at the Practitioner's current hospital affiliation; ability to perform the Clinical Privileges requested; results of a criminal background check; and a positive recommendation by the Credentials Committee; or, if so authorized by the Credentials Committee, the Director of Credentialing (as the Credentials Committee chair).
+a) New Applicant- To an applicant for new Privileges but only after: receipt of a completed and fully verified application in accordance with section 5.2 and 5.5 that raises no concerns and is awaiting review and approval by the Medical Executive Committee (MEC) and the governing body; consultation with the Director of the applicable Department and a positive recommendation by the Credentials Committee; or, if so authorized by the Credentials Committee, the Director of Credentialing (as the Credentials Committee chair).
 Along with the completed application, the record must establish that the applicant has no current or previously successful challenges to his/her licensure; has not been subject to the involuntary termination of his/her medical staff appointment at another organization; has not been subject to any involuntary limitation, reduction, denial or loss of privileges; and, has not been suspended or terminated from any Federal Healthcare Program.

-Temporary Privileges may be granted in this circumstance for a period not to exceed the pendency of the application or one hundred twenty (120) days, whichever is less.
+Temporary Privileges may be granted in this circumstance for a period not to exceed the pendency of the application or ninety (90) days, whichever is less.
 Under no circumstances may temporary Privileges be initially granted or renewed if the application is still pending because the applicant has not responded in a satisfactory manner to a request for clarification of a matter or for additional information .

-b) Important Patient Care Need: To a Practitioner to meet an important patient care need (e.g., specific patient or class of patients necessary to prevent a lack or lapse of services in a needed specialty) but only after: receipt of a written request for the specific Privileges desired; telephone verification (or receipt of a copy) of appropriate current licensure, DEA controlled substances registration, and proof of adequate professional liability insurance; a fully positive written reference specific to the Practitioner's current competence for the Privileges being requested from a responsible medical staff authority at the
+b) Important Patient Care Need: To a Practitioner to meet an important patient care need (e.g., specific patient or class of patients necessary to prevent a lack or lapse of services in a needed specialty) but only after: receipt of a written request for the specific Privileges desired; receipt of a copy of appropriate current licensure, DEA controlled substances registration, and proof of adequate professional liability insurance; a fully positive written reference specific to the Practitioner's current competence for the Privileges being requested from a responsible medical staff authority at the Practitioner's current hospital affiliation;

-Practitioner's current hospital affiliation; results of a National Practitioner Data Bank query; and results of a criminal background check.
+results of a National Practitioner Data Bank query; and results of a criminal background check.